 Also known as gynecomastia, male breast reduction surgery is the correction of over-developed or enlarged breasts in men.
 In basic terms, gynecomastia is an enlargement of the gland tissue of the male breast.
 Whilst most teenage boys experience some degree of breast enlargement affecting one or both breasts, by early adulthood less than 10% of males have a residual problem.
 This rises with age though, reaching approximately 30% in older men.

-Mr Sherif Wilson is an expert plastic surgeon who can perform male breast reduction surgery in either Bristol, Bath or Gloucester.
+Mr Sherif Wilson is an expert plastic surgeon who can perform male breast reduction in Bristol, Bath or Gloucester.
+Female patients should see breast reduction Bristol.

 Enlarged breasts in men – sometimes referred to as man boobs or moobs – can cause a great deal of embarrassment for the individual.
 Whilst all men have breast tissue, some have an excessive amount and this can lead to the breasts resembling more of a female figure.
 Men can be fit and healthy and still have gynecomastia, and in most cases excessive amounts of exercise will not solve the problem.